Luton Town FC have dedicated their home clash against Manchester United to a crucial charity tackling fuel and food poverty.

 “We are extremely grateful to Luton Town FC for allowing us to raise awareness and vital funds at such a big fixture.

 “If you’re coming down on the day, please do bring any coins you are able to spare, no matter how much that may be.
-We will also be able to take card payments if necessary.

 “Every donation makes a difference, particularly in these challenging times.”